learn-co-curriculum/phase-0-css-fundamentals-lab/README.md

 start with `./` which means "from the directory I am currently in."
-So, when we use `link` to associate with a style sheet and we write `href="./style.css"` we're saying: "From the directory in which I, the `index.html` file live, look for a file called `style.css` and use it.
+So, when we use `link` to associate with a style sheet and we write `href="./style.css"` we're saying: "From the directory in which I, the `index.html` file live, look for a file called `style.css` and use it."
 This pattern will help you and other developers remove any possible confusion.

 Hint: Try adding the following temporarily to your `style.css` file to test if